-One of the major advantages of vegetarianism from an ecological perspective is that plant foods are far more efficient to produce than foods from animal sources.
+From an ecological perspective, one of the major advantages of vegetarianism is that plant foods are far more efficient to produce than foods from animal sources.
 They require fewer harmful pesticides and fertilizers and smaller amounts of land.

 But conventionally grown plant foods can still take a big toll on the environment.
-Imagine a food that could be grown without pesticides, without plant food or fertilizers–and without land.
+Imagine a food that could be grown without pesticides, plant food or fertilizers, and land.

 That food is seaweed, and it’s set to have a profound impact on the future of environmentally responsible food production.